In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

 Seventh Generation Sensitive Protection diapers impressed us during testing with better than average absorption and a cozy design.
 With uber-soft fabric and a snug fit, even the most active babies will be comfortable.
-They also offer more than much of the competition in our best disposable diaper review for baby health and eco-friendliness, giving them an edge over the competition for those with concerns for the environment or chemicals.
+They also offer more than much of the competition in our disposable diaper review for baby health and eco-friendliness, giving them an edge over the competition for those with concerns for the environment or chemicals.
 While not the best for durability or leak protection, Sensitive Protection is still an okay green diaper with fast absorption to keep babies dry.
-Overall, it is an average diaper, and we think there are better options to be had elsewhere.
+Overall, it is an average diaper, and we think there are better options elsewhere.

 REASONS TO BUY